veonik/squircy2/README.md

 It sports a web management interface for writing scripts and bot management, as well as dynamic script reloading at runtime.

-> This program exposes scripting languages to IRC and should not be considered safe.
+> This program exposes scripting languages to IRC.
+Take care to set the Owner nickname and hostname settings properly.

 Installation